timothypratley/power-turtle/resources/public/conj2017-slides.md

   - easy to pick up
 * reveal
   - drew random pictures
+* reveal
   - learned how to create more complex pics
+* reveal
-    * fns & recursion to assist
+  - fns & recursion to assist
 * reveal
   - renewed my interest in programming